teracyhq-incubator/teracy-dev-k8s/docs/docker-registry.md

       registry_disk_size: "5Gi"
 ```

-- Then `$ vagrant reload --provision` to get it the docker registry installed.
+- Then `$ vagrant reload --provision` to get the docker registry installed.

 - To confirm, you should see the following similar output: